 17.8 How can non-English speaking members get information about the Plan?

-A representative will coordinate the services of an interpreter over the phone when a member calls ODS' Medical or Pharmacy Customer Service Department for assistance.
+A representative will coordinate the services of an interpreter over the phone when a member calls ODS Customer Service for assistance.

 17.9 What additional information is available upon request?